 The Detective Department were the beginnings of Scotland Yard’s now-legendary detectives.
 In time their reputation grew and their remit extended.
 Not only do they cover all crime within London they are still regularly called in by local forces to assist in especially difficult cases.

 All local police forces today also have their own CID branches, following the Met’s example.
-Some of them (Frederick Wensley, Fred Cherrill, Jack Capstick, Robert Fabian, Leonard Burt, Ernest Millen, Jack Slipper and Leonard ‘Nipper’ Read among others) became celebrities, legendary in their own time.
+Some of them (Frederick Wensley, Fred Cherrill, Jack Capstick, Robert Fabian, Leonard Burt, Ernest Millen, Jack Slipper and Leonard ‘Nipper’ Read among others) became celebrities, legendary in their own time and as famous as some of the criminals they pursued.

 Daniel Good obviously wasn’t there to appreciate his unwilling place in criminal history.
-The Yard’s detectives having grown to achieve legendary status, many generations of incarcerated or executed criminals won’t have appreciated it much either.
+The Yard’s detectives having grown to achieve legendary status, many subsequent generations of incarcerated or executed criminals won’t have appreciated it much either.
+Ernest Millen was once told of a man he had arrested saying: